giogerardino/ProblemSet1/README.md

 # Particle Simulator

-This program simulates the movement of particles within a canvas, allowing you to add particles and walls to observe their interactions.
+This project involves the development of a particle simulation application on a canvas, integrating threading and load balancing techniques with the help of some Java built-in functionalities.

 ## Members
 - Gabriel Angelo M. Gerardino